Azure/azure-sdk-for-go/documentation/service_onboarding.md

 ## Install Go

-The Azure-sdk-for-go team supports Go versions N and N-1, ie the most recent release and the release before that, to see the exact versions we support you can check the pipeline defintions [here](https://github.com/Azure/azure-sdk-for-go/blob/main/eng/pipelines/templates/jobs/archetype-sdk-client.yml).
-The CI pipelines test the N and N-1 versions on both Windows and Linux virtual machines.
-If you do not already have Go installed, refer to this [workspace setup][workspace_setup] article for a more in depth tutorial on setting up your Go environment.
+The Azure-sdk-for-go team supports Go versions latest and latest-1, to see the exact versions we support you can check the pipeline defintions [here](https://github.com/Azure/azure-sdk-for-go/blob/main/eng/pipelines/templates/jobs/archetype-sdk-client.yml).
+The CI pipelines test the latest and latest-1 versions on both Windows and Linux virtual machines.
+If you do not already have Go installed, refer to this [workspace setup][workspace_setup] article for a more in depth tutorial on setting up your Go environment (there is also an MSI if you are developing on Windows at the [go download page](https://golang.org/dl/)).
 After installing Go and configuring your workspace, fork the `azure-sdk-for-go` repository and clone it to a directory that looks like: `<GO HOME>/src/github.com/Azure/azure-sdk-for-go`.

 ## Install Autorest